ceumicrodata/onboarding/_episodes/08-tools.md

 ```
 {: .bash}

+The tool searches for tax numbers for items in the `name` field.
-You can see that you must add the whitelist path manually.
+You must have to add the whitelist path manually: `'input/firm-name-index/complex_firms.sqlite'`

 ## The meaning of the outcome and how to choose the proper cut off scores

 The tool outcomes and scoring system are based on Hungarian legal forms.
-If an input data has valid legal form then more likely a Hungarian company that not.
+If an input data has a valid legal form then more likely a Hungarian company that not.

 <https://www.ksh.hu/gfo_eng_menu>

-A good match is very much dependent on how good the input data is.
+A good match is dependend on how well prepared the input data is.
-If we pre-filter the data and for example drop person names before we run the tool we can get good matches on lower text_scores.
+If the data pre-filtering is good, before we run the tool, a text_score with lower value could become a good hit.
+Good cleaning opportunity to drop person names and foreign firm names from the input data.

 ```
         Score meaning